 Preparation

-- Arrange the physical space to promote learning (Handout page 63)
+- Arrange the physical space to promote learning (Appendix 9).

-- Overview read over the material so you get an understanding of the session
+- Overview-read over the material so you get an understanding of the session.

 - Prepare by:

 - Outlining

 - Looking for places to ask questions

 - Timing each section

 - Making notes for yourself

 Practice